inverse-inc/packetfence/addons/full-import/README.md

 /usr/local/pf/addons/export.sh /tmp/export.tgz
 ```

 The command above will create your export archive in /tmp/export.tgz.
-You will now need to copy this file to your new servers via scp or your prefered mechanism
+You will now need to copy this file to your new servers using scp or your prefered mechanism

 == Start the import process